 The Creation of the ‘Pools’

 In Birmingham, a man named John Jervis Barnard had created a competition in which people bet on the outcome of football games.
 The winner would be paid whatever money had been paid into the ‘pool’, minus ten percent that was used to cover costs.
-He was struggling to make a profit when John Moores, Colin Askham and Bill Hughes heard about the enterprise and thought that they could do it better.
+He was struggling to make a net win when John Moores, Colin Askham and Bill Hughes heard about the enterprise and thought that they could do it better.

 So, it was that the first Littlewood Football Pool was launched on the first of February 1923, with the men hiring a small office in Liverpool to print the first 4,000 coupons.
 They attempted to sell them outside Old Trafford, with Moores handing out the coupons alongside some youngsters keen to earn some money.
 Just 35 coupons were returned for a total of £4 7s 6d, so the men decided to double-down.